ITfoxtec/FoxIDs/docs/saml-2.0.md

 * Single logout service endpoint "https<i>:</i>//foxids.com/*tenant-x*/*track-y*/(*adfs-idp-party*)/saml/logout"

 ### 3) FoxIDs issuances claims
-FoxIDs default issue the user’s identity in the NameID claim with format persistent.
+FoxIDs default issue the user's identity in the NameID claim with format persistent.

 ## Connect AD FS as IdP
 AD FS can be connected to FoxIDs with SAML 2.0 acting as an IdP where and FoxIDs is acting as an RP.